top of page

 3. There is no age limit for applicants.

-4. Applicants should have experience producing at least one short film or video.
+4. Applicants should have experience producing at least one short film or video that has been publicly distributed.

 Project requirements